tytydraco/yessleep/out/Taps_and_Boards.md

 My now ex-wife, Jane, had a great grandmother who passed away; Hilda was her name, and she was an extremely devout Christian.
 Perhaps that's why this creature never seemed to have bothered her.
 If anyone had the power of Christ on their side, well, it would've been a woman so devout people regularly called her "Holy Hilda".

 Upon her passing, my ex-wife inherited Holy Hilda's home.
-It was a nice little home for us to raise our family in; Jane had a child before we met, and was a few months pregnant when I met her.
+It was a nice little home for us to raise our family in; Jane had a child before we met, and was a few months pregnant (with a second child) when I met her.

 Jane and I weren't people of organized religion.
 We each held our beliefs, but they weren't Christian.
 The very first night we stayed, the children were actually due for a visit to their father's home.
 In their absence, we decided to have a little fun, the kind that involved a third party and zero clothing.